ZBoxApp/zimbra-rest-api/Readme.md

 ```

 ### Searching
-By default if you make a GET call without an ID, the server makes a `DirectorySearch`, so
+By default if you make a `GET` request without an `ID`, the server makes a `DirectorySearch`, so
-you can pass search parameters, like
+you can pass query params, like:

 ```
  # Search all Admins Accounts